madammann/SaccadicEyeMovementNET/README.md

 There are three prerequisites for running this code:

 ### Setting up the environment
+Before creating the environment it is also important to have Visual Studio installed since it is a requirenment for the COCO Dataset dependancy.
 The environment is specified in the environment file and can either be created using this file or manually with all the necessary pip installs.
 In the Anaconda prompt the command ``conda env create -f environment.yml`` can be used to create the environment easily.
 The environment can then be activated using ``activate SaccadicEyeMovementNet``.